Danni Wyatt-Hodge: Personal life

 Wyatt's nickname is "Waggy".
 In 2015, she explained to sports journalist Clare Balding that "The girls say I’m a wannabe WAG because I’ve dated two footballers!"
-She has supported Port Vale F.C. since she started attending matches at Vale Park with her grandfather at the age of eight.
+She has supported Port Vale FC since she started attending matches at Vale Park with her grandfather at the age of eight.
 On 10 June 2024, Wyatt married Georgie Hodge, a football agent, at the Chelsea Old Town Hall in London.
 They had been dating since 2019 and became engaged in early 2023 in South Africa.
+Georgie gave birth on 20 May 2026 to the couple's first daughter, Daisy.